after-eight/regitable/README.md

 But i was unsure if `xochitl`, or some other service running on the reMarkable, would get upset finding a `.git` directory inside this folder.
 So i decided to make use of the very handy `--work-tree` option to separate the two.
 This way, the data directory stays untouched, and we can place the `.git` directory any place we like.

+## Prerequisites

+Before you can install and use `reGitable`, you have to install [reMarkable Entware](https://github.com/evidlo/remarkable_entware)!

+The installation is very easy and straight forward, thanks to Evan Widloski at this point.